M-GoncalvesSilva/ResponsesAquaticCommunitiesNPR_2025/README.md

 This repository contains the data and analysis scripts associated with the manuscript:

-**Gonçalves da Silva, M.**, et al. (in review). *Responses of aquatic communities to seasonal changes in a non-perennial river of the Brazilian semiarid region*.
+**Gonçalves-Silva, M.**, et al. (in review). *Responses of aquatic communities to seasonal changes in a non-perennial river of the Brazilian semiarid region*.
 Submitted to *Aquatic Sciences*.

 ---